Just Follow these 4 Easy Steps

 - None had clear goals or defined objectives;

 - None of them had yet to find a business sponsor;

-- All of them agreed, “We have no clear path to follow to create a new vision.”
+- And all of them agreed, “We have no clear path to follow to create a new vision.”

 No goals.
-No sponsor.
+No sponsors.
 No funds.
 No clear path to developing a vision.
-Appointing a Chief Innovation Officer, alone, is not a sufficient strategy.
+Appointing a Chief Innovation Officer alone is not a sufficient strategy.
 It’s simply kicking the digital disruption can down the road.

 CEOs also responded by initiating a formal digital transformation initiative of some form.
 Forbes Insights surveyed 573 global business leaders and found 90% of them did just that.
 But Forbes goes on to say the majority (84%) of these programs have failed to generate the desired results.

 This reminds me of the beginning of the mobile technology wave.
 In 2010-2011, most large enterprises developed a mobile strategy.
-In many instances, CEOs acted because they felt pressured by their boards, customers and employees to ‘do something.’
-Creating a mobile strategy checked the I’m-doing-something block, while avoiding the investments, risks, massive changes and long-term focus characteristic of true business transformation.
+In many instances, CEOs acted because they felt pressured by their boards, customers, and employees to ‘do something.’
+Creating a mobile strategy checked the I’m-doing-something box, while avoiding the investments, risks, massive changes, and long-term focus characteristic of true business transformation.
 Some enterprises skipped the strategy phase altogether.
-Instead they ‘innovated’ by conducting experiments, and proofs-of-concept.
+Instead, they ‘innovated’ by conducting experiments and proofs-of-concept.
 These ‘Random Acts of Mobile’ rarely generated any real business benefits.